Return to top

 Enfamil Nutramigen Infant Formula

 Choose Nutramigen if your child has been diagnosed with cow’s milk allergy (CMA / CMPA) or colic.
 Nutramigen by Enfamil is a gentle, lactose-free baby formula containing nutrients found in breast milk such as DHA, ARA, probiotics, and choline.
-This is the best formula for acid reflux and colic; it is clinically proven to relieve colic due to a cow’s milk allergy within 24 hours.
+This is the best formula for acid reflux and colic; it is clinically proven to relieve colic due to a cow’s milk allergy within 24 hours (according to Nutramigen’s website).
 Enfamil Nutramigen is made with extensively hydrolyzed proteins, which are the least likely to trigger an allergic response, and LGG, a probiotic studied for allergy management.
 Nutramigen is not organic and is made with corn syrup solids as the first ingredient, but it is one of the best reflux formulas and can be necessary if a more serious cow’s milk allergy is causing your baby’s reflux.
+(Note: When it comes to formula ingredients, carbohydrates like corn syrup and maltodextrin are not preferable because they’re highly processed – corn syrup solids is an added sugar, maltodextrin is a simplified starch that serves as a preservative/thickener).

 Can of Nestle Extensive HA formula.